callum-mcdata/community_dotfiles/readme.md

     a.
 On installation, it may inform you that you need to install command line developer tools.
 Feel free to install these.

+2. Run the first-install.sh script
+    a.
+If installing for the first time, copy the raw code from this script and paste in your iTerm terminal.
+Then hit enter.

+3. Begin developing!

+## Development & Environments
+Once you've got your computer, terminal, and IDE set up with this code, you'll want to begin development.
+If you run `dbt --version` from the base terminal, you'll notice that the commands fails.
+What?
+Why would you do that Callum - why would you deliberately set me up for failure?

+Worry not! dbt is definitely installed but we've used a wonderful package called `poetry` to manage our environments.
+This allows us to have multiple versions of dbt without worrying about overlapping installations and commands failing.

+In order to activate these environments, we've created two new terminal commands that you can use:
+- `dbt-latest` : This command will activate the virtual environment with the latest stable dbt version!
+- `dbt-prerelease` : This command will activate the virtual environment with the latest pre-release dbt version!

 # Shoutouts!
 This repository wouldn't be possible without the help from 2 major people: